Sanusi Lamido Sanusi: Education

-Sanusi received early religious education at home, where he learnt Qur'an and the traditions of Prophet Muhammad.
+Sanusi received early religious education at home, where he learnt Qur'an, Hadith and the traditions of Muhammad.
 He then attended St. Annes Primary School, a Catholic boarding school in Kaduna, before proceeding to King's College, Lagos from 1973 to 1977.
 He received a bachelor's degree in Economics from the Ahmadu Bello University in 1981.
 After graduating, he spent a year undergoing his National Youth Service as a teacher in a girls boarding school in Yola.
 He then returned to the university where he received a master's degree in Economics in 1983, and lectured at the faculty for two years.

 Sanusi later moved to Khartoum where he read Islamic studies at the International University of Africa.
 He became fluent in Arabic and also studied the Qur'an, law (fiqh) and philosophy (falsafa), amongst others, he read the works of prominent Western thinkers and Islamic authorities and was also exposed to the four Sunni madhhabs of Hanafi, Maliki, Shafi'i and Hanbali.

+Sanusi was awarded a PhD in Islamic law in 2024 from the School of Oriental and African Studies at the University of London.
+His thesis was titled: Codification of Islamic Family Law as an Instrument of Social Reform: A Case Study of the Emirate of Kano and a Comparison with the Kingdom of Morocco.
+It examined the codification of Islamic Family Law as a tool for social reform in Muslim-majority societies, using the ongoing effort in Kano State as a case study.
+Sanusi concluded that while the 2019 draft Kano State Code of Muslim Personal Status represented a significant step toward social reform inspired by Morocco's 2004 Family Law, it still fell short in addressing issues such as early marriage, maintenance, domestic violence, and unfair treatment in polygamous marriages.
+He recommended gradual reform process that is mindful of local realities, including through amendments to certain provisions of the draft code, improvements in social policy around education, and strengthening of arbitral institutions and processes to ensure more equitable treatment, especially for women.